-Easy No Bake White Chocolate Thin Mints ~ just four simple ingredients is all it takes to make these minty copy cat Girl Scout cookies ~ add them to your holiday cookie assortment!
+No Bake White Chocolate Thin Mints require just four simple ingredients ~ these minty copy cat Girl Scout cookies are perfect for the holidays!

 The originals were such a success, and so easy, I had to give you white chocolate lovers a version all for yourselves.
 These no bake cookies are the same dip and go kind of deal, only instead of dark chocolate it’s a creamy white confection.
 I love these because the base cookie, Nabisco Famous Wafers, is crisp and chocolatey and contrasts so well with the minty white coating.
 They’re irresistible, especially with after dinner coffee.